Liang-Environmental-Consultant/Udacity_Project1/README.md

 # Udacity_Project1: A study of parameters influencing dissolved oxygen concentration in a stream waterbody in Florida

-Please follow the link for the for the blog post:- https://medium.com/@lilianli1986/a-study-of-parameters-influencing-dissolved-oxygen-concentration-in-a-stream-waterbody-in-florida-96f8038c170a
+Please follow the link for the for the blog post: https://medium.com/@lilianli1986/a-study-of-parameters-influencing-dissolved-oxygen-concentration-in-a-stream-waterbody-in-florida-96f8038c170a

 Introduction